Updated on: 16 Jan 2020

 SBI IRCTC credit card is the only railway credit card in India.
 The credit card allows you to get railway transaction fee waiver along with multiple reward points on ticket booking on irctc.co.in.

 Only in this case you can get any benefit on railway booking through a credit card.
-Otherwise you can use debit card for payment which attracts less transaction charges.
+Otherwise, you can use a debit card for payment which attracts fewer transaction charges.
+One better option is to use Wallets/UPI like PayTm, Mobikwik because e-Wallets/UPI attracts zero transaction charges and gives cashback as well.

 Also, Check – Top SBI credit cards in India